Skip to main content

 Written by Brittany

-Updated over a week ago
+Updated over 9 months ago

-This is a little easier to understand if you make the distinction that every wallet has two addresses.
+Internal transactions are easier to understand if you make the distinction that every wallet has two addresses.
 The first address is the ‘external’ or public address most people are familiar with (0x..), while the second can be considered an ‘internal’ address.
 All activity through the Ethereum blockchain starts with external addresses making some sort of action, but internal addresses are used behind-the-scenes with smart contracts to make small things happen.
 Whenever a smart contract needs to send ETH or make some sort of mechanic on its own, they call a function originally labeled as a ‘message,’ which eventually was renamed as an ‘internal transaction’.

 Did this answer your question?